brupje/UltratronicsEthernet/README.md

 # UltratronicsEthernet

-This is a library for Arduino adding support for EN424J600 chip.
+This is a library for Arduino adding support for ENC424J600 chip.

 # Releases

 2016/05/30: Initial release (alpha).
 Not considered production ready, but the TCP server and client work.
+2016/10/05: Update for stability.
+Should work good enough, included a flood test program.

 # Installation